 Cocker Spaniel

-Remember Lady from the movie “Lady and The Tramp”?
-That film will tell you all you need to know about Cocker Spaniels.
-They are merry, clever dogs who love to please, and you’ll undoubtedly fall in love with their big dreamy eyes and silly, mischievous personalities.
+Remember Lady from “Lady and The Tramp”?
+That film tells you all you need to know about Cocker Spaniels.
+They’re merry, clever dogs who love to please- and you’re guaranteed to fall in love with them.

 • basic-info